cleancodedojo/twitter/README.md

 # twitter
 * twitter is a popular social media platform
-* the purpose of this project is to reverse engineer twitter to teach programming and use clean code and software craftsmanship principles
+* the purpose of this project is to teach programming, software engineering, and software craftsmanship principles
-* user stories and user interface requirements will be derived from the existing mobile and web application
+* no html/css/javascript code will be taken from twitter.com, only the user stories and user interface requirements will be used to accelerate the software development life cycle
-* this project will be used as a teaching and learning tool
-* almost all the code in this project will be written from scratch
+* the goal is to build twitter from scratch as a team using clean code principles and decouple the application from the user interface

+## twitter-app
+* application specific code

+## twitter-ui-react
+* user interface specific code using react framework

 ## team
 * Ray Joseph de Castro.
 Software Architect.